 Linking Response Forms to your Email

-To attach a zkipster Response Form to an HTML email, you need to create a standalone response form from the templates separately and then link it into the code after the HTML is uploaded.
+To attach a zkipster Response Form to an HTML email, you need to create a standalone response form from the Invitations templates separately.
+This article explains how to you are able customize your form further.
+Once you are ready with your form, you can link it into the code after the HTML code has been uploaded.
 This will provide the guest with a clickable link to RSVP for the event into zkipster.

 <a href=”:form_1”>Please RSVP here!</a>